noaione/yuusha-shoukan-ln/sources/v05/chapter2.md

 [No, my bad, I suppose that’s a bad way to say it.
 It’s not like I want you to hurt Kuromueina or anything like that.]

-[.......]
+[...]

 [Let’s see...
-The most appropriate way to say it should be....
+The most appropriate way to say it should be...
 Yeah, let’s go with that.
 “I want you to save Kuromueina.”]

 [Save...
 Kuro?]